 What are the benefits of artificial hydration and nutrition?

 A person who has a temporary illness and can’t swallow needs nutrients and water.
 Artificial hydration and nutrition can help prevent dehydration and help the patient recover from their illness.

 For a patient who has an advanced life-threatening illness and who is dying, artificial hydration and nutrition may not provide many benefits.
 Artificial hydration and nutrition in these patients may make the patient live a little longer, but not always.

 IV fluid replacement and hypodermoclysis can cause infection at the site of the IV or hypodermoclysis needle.
 Blood clots can form in the vein and cause pain and swelling.
 Fluid overload and electrolyte imbalances are also possible side effects.

 There is always a risk when someone is fed through a tube.
 Liquid might enter the lungs.
 This can cause coughing and pneumonia.
-Feeding tubes may feel uncomfortable.
-They can become plugged up, causing pain, nausea and vomiting.
+Feeding tubes are often uncomfortable for the conscious patient.
+They can become plugged up, causing pain, nausea, and vomiting.
 Feeding tubes may also cause infections.
 Sometimes, patients may need to be physically restrained or sedated to keep them from pulling out the feeding tube.